Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 Solutions & Sidetracks

-The route's start/end points are interchangeable depending where you're coming from.
-I use the Osmand app for navigating GPX routes which can be reversed with the push of a button.
-Other software solutions may be found here.
+The route's start/end points are interchangeable depending on where you're coming from.
+I use the Osmand app for navigating GPX routes and can reverse them with the push of a button.
+You can find other software solutions here.

-Departing from Chicago I let the Waze app tell me the quickest route to Bell Road and Route 6 in Channahon.
-It usually takes an hour to get there and spits me off I-55 onto Route 6 which is what many people take all the way to Starved Rock.
-I should add that I-55 seems to have had a resurfacing, losing the craters and jarring breaks in the pavement until 10 miles from Route 6.
+Departing from Chicago, I let the Waze app tell me the quickest route to Bell Road and Route 6 in Channahon.
+It usually takes an hour to get there and spits me off I-55 onto Route 6, which is what many people take all the way to Starved Rock.
+I should add that I-55 seems to have had a resurfacing, losing the craters and jarring breaks in the pavement until ten miles from Route 6.

 Noteworthy Points of Interest

 The Hindu temple is quite a sight to see even if just passing by.
 As a bonus, there's a short/sweet little Bluff Road diversion just south of the temple, heading west off Lemont Road.
-Other ways to extend the outing into a full day can be found along Route 171 in Lockport.
+You can find other ways to extend the outing into a full day along Route 171 in Lockport.
 The Gaylord Building, Lincoln Landing and Historical Museum are all within a block of each other.

 Road Conditions